Last Updated: May 12, 2026

 How Big Are They?

-Most of the length of the fish is due to its tail fin, which can be up to two-thirds of its length in some species.
+Most of the length of the fish is due to its tail fin, which is up to two-thirds of its length in some species.
 The largest Oranda Goldfish ever recorded was a whopping 14 inches long and named Bruce.

 How Long Do They Live?